 If you’re a traveling family, chances are you’re in the market for a park — or five.
 Two of my son’s favorites are Shelby Bottoms Park in East Nashville (complete with river trails, hummingbirds and a toy-filled kids play area) or head southwest for Radnor Lake State Park (and its turkeys, turtles, egrets and more).

-Then there's Cheekwood Estate and Botanical Gardens, which goes well beyond "park."
-It's a 1930s estate and Georgian mansion with 55 acres of gardens, wooded trails, greenhouses… and an art museum.
-Plus, Cheekwood always has a roster of seasonal programs that span all ages: weekend yoga in the garden and story time for kiddos; harvest beer garden with bluegrass music and a playhouse made of pumpkins; hot toddies and a holiday lights exhibit… you get the picture.
+Then there’s Cheekwood Estate and Botanical Gardens, which goes well beyond “park.”
+It’s a 1930s estate and Georgian mansion with 55 acres of gardens, wooded trails, greenhouses… and an art museum.
+Plus, Cheekwood always has a roster of seasonal, outdoor programs that span all ages: weekend yoga in the garden and story time for kiddos; harvest beer garden with bluegrass music and a playhouse made of pumpkins; hot toddies and a holiday lights exhibit… you get the picture.
 What better place to enjoy a socially distanced fall?

 Where to stay

-In Nashville, Airbnbs are king — and I'm personally biased toward the family travel rental site Kid & Coe (hey, if I'm out of town, you can even rent my place).
-After all, if you're schlepping with a posse of little kids, it's a great idea to have a temporary home where you can spread out, nap, cook, and make a mess (just clean it up before I get home, okay?).
+In Nashville, short-term home rentals are king.
+I personally love family-friendly rental sites Vacasa as well as Kid & Coe.
+After all, if you’re schlepping with a posse of little kids, it’s a great idea to have a temporary home where you can spread out, nap, cook, play and make a mess (just clean it up before you leave, okay?).

 Where to escape